Crystal Reports Viewers

 One note on versions compatibility.
 Not all tools use the latest runtime engine (v13).
 So if you need to use the latest features (RPTR files or export to XLSX) you need a viewer with a v13 runtime.
 But the older runtime engines can still run the newest versions of reports, they just won’t be able to handle the latest features.
 So if you aren’t using any of the newest features the report will run the same in all of these tools.
 But if you are using any of the new v13/v14 features the report will still run fine, but the new features will not be displayed in the report.
 The runtime engine for each viewer is listed in the features matrix.

 In most cases I have not used the tools and rely on the vendor for information.
-So if you plan to purchase one of these tools, you will want to confirm with the vendor that they will do what you want in a way that works for you.
+So if you plan to purchase one of these tools, you will want to confirm with the vendor that the software will do what you want, in a way that works for you.
 Another reason to contact the vendor before making a purchase is to gauge their responsiveness.
-I have received complaints about the lack of responsiveness from some vendors and you want to check that before you purchase.
+I have received complaints about the lack of responsiveness from some vendors.

 Crystal Corral by Groff Automation:

 In 2003 Kevin Groff needed to automate his reports and decided to try his hand at programming.
 The result has morphed over the years into the Crystal Corral viewer and the Crystal Delivery scheduler (reviewed with the Desktop Schedulers).
-Kevin has generously released his tools as freeware, and accepts donations to help cover the costs of hosting the files.
-Kevin has also decided to release his code as an open source project and would love to have some volunteers to help maintain the project.
+The viewer has since been released as freeware, and you can donate to help cover the costs of hosting the files.
+Kevin has handed this project off to others who maintain the site.

 Since this is a volunteer project you shouldn’t expect a team of support technicians waiting to help you if something goes wrong.
-If you need support there is an internet forum where Kevin and some users share ideas and suggest solutions when they can.
+If you need support there is an internet forum where users share ideas and suggest solutions when they can.

 cView by Chelsea Technologies: